 With nerve-sparing operations where the surgeon tries to spare the nerves that enable men to get an erection there is usually a delay of up to 12 months before they notice erections returning.
 It is possible that the erections do not return to full strength.
 If the remaining potency nerves are saved on both sides there is a chance of maintaining potency in 70 out of every 100 men with full potency before surgery.

-There are treatments available to restore or improve erections and these will be explained to you by the doctor or specialist nurse.
+There are treatments available to restore or improve erections which will be explained to you by the doctor or Uro-oncology Specialist Nurse.
 During your follow up period, you will be asked about your erections and if you want to restore your activity, you can start treatment when you feel ready.

 It is probable that you will be prescribed a medication that will either be taken twice a week or daily.
 This will depend on the medication and the dose given to you once the catheter is removed.
-Research suggests that this will help with erectile recovery.
+You may be referred to the andrology vacuum pump therapy clinic.
+Research suggests that this will help with erectile rehabilitation and recovery.

 However, ejaculation is 'dry' or there may only be minimal or no seminal fluid on ejaculation.
 This situation is permanent and is due to the removal of the structures which produce seminal fluid.

 You will still have the sensation of orgasm.
-If you wish to discuss this issue at any time before or after surgery, please mention it to your consultant or nurse specialist.
+If you wish to discuss this issue at any time before or after surgery, please mention it to your consultant or your Uro-oncology Nurse Specialist.

-If you wish to explore the possibility of sperm banking, then speak to your consultant or specialist nurse before surgery.
+If you wish to explore the possibility of sperm banking, then speak to your consultant or Uro-oncology Nurse Specialist before surgery.
 This is only necessary if you want (more) children.